309thEDDGE/weave/README.md

 ### Using A Mongo DB

-There are a couple of things to add when using mongo with weave.
 The metadata provided when uploading baskets can be uploaded to a mongo database for fast/flexible query.
 Provide a pymongo client when initializing a pantry object to utilize mongo with weave.